Hlinbit/hBook/rust_learn/Functional_Programming.md

 It takes a variable with type `FnMut(Self::Item) -> B`.
 Here, `Self::Item` refers to the type of element produced by the iterator that the map method is being called on.
 And `B` is inferred by rust compiler.
 If the closure return a variable with type `String`, `B` is `String`.
 In this example, `B` is `i32`.

 The closure `|x| x * x` is the input of `map()`.
 The closure is invoked in `map()` with each element in the `Vec` serving as input.
 The result `squares` is a new `Vec`, containing the square of each element.

+## Comparing Performance: Loops vs. Iterators

+Iterators, although a high-level abstraction, get compiled down to roughly the same code as if you’d written the lower-level code yourself.
+Iterators are one of Rust’s zero-cost abstractions, by which we mean using the abstraction imposes no additional runtime overhead.

 # Use closure as a function input